 As of September 2, 2020, the College has received 21,165 FAFSAs for the 2019-2020 award year, and 16,005 FAFSAs for the 2020-2021 award year.
-These totals reflect how many students may be eligible for the HEERF Student Share Grant Funds.
-This represents approximately the number of enrolled students during the 2019-20 academic year that have completed the Free Application for Federal Student Aid (FAFSA) – one of the primary requirements in determining a student’s eligibility.
+These totals reflect how many students may be eligible for the HEERF Student Share Grant Funds since completion of the Free Application for Federal Student Aid (FAFSA) is one of the primary requirements in determining a student's eligibility.

 As of the date of this submission, 2,626 students have received HEERF Student Share Grants through the online application.

 The College decided to launch a new CARES Act Emergency Grant Application for enrolled students to request emergency funds.
 To receive these grants, students must apply through the CARES Act Emergency Grant Application, be Federal financial aid eligible (FAFSA on file), be enrolled at Sinclair Community College, and if enrolled during Spring 2020, have been attending at least one in person course when courses were changed to remote delivery.